21 (2008 film): Critical response

-Review aggregator Rotten Tomatoes reported that 36% of 172 critics gave the film a positive review, for an average rating of 5.20/10.
-Out of over 250,000 audience reviews, 66% were positive.
+On review aggregator Rotten Tomatoes 36% of 172 critics gave the film a positive review, for an average rating of 5.20/10.
 The site's critical consensus reads: "21 could have been a fascinating study had it not supplanted the true story on which it is based with mundane melodrama."
-On IMDb, 87.6% of users gave the film a rating of 6 or higher, with an average rating of 6.8.
-Metacritic gave the film an average score of 48 out of 100, based on 29 critics, indicating "mixed or average reviews".
+Metacritic gave the film an average score of 48 out of 100, based on 29 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Joe Leydon of Variety magazine was positive about the cast and called it "a slickly polished package that should appeal to anyone who's ever dreamed of beating the odds" but suggested that a more well known cast might have resulted in greater box office earnings.

+Desson Thomson of The Washington Post wrote: "The story may be based on real events, but most of it feels patently false."

 Box office

 In its opening weekend, the film grossed $24,105,943 in 2,648 theaters in the United States and Canada, averaging $9,103 per venue and ranking first at the box office.
+Sony reported that 53% of the audience was male and 53% was under 25 years old, indicating broad turnout among key age and gender demographics.
 The film was also the number one film in its second weekend of release, losing 36% of its audience, grossing $15,337,418, expanding to 2,653 theaters, and averaging $5,781 per venue.
 The film dropped to third place in its third weekend, losing 32% of its audience, grossing $10,470,173, expanding to 2,736 theaters, and averaging $3,827 per venue.
 By the fourth weekend it fell to sixth place, losing 47% of its audience, grossing $5,520,362 expanding to 2,903 theaters, and averaging $1,902 per venue.

 By the end of its theatrical run, the film grossed a total of $157,802,470 worldwide—$81,159,365 in the United States and Canada and $76,643,105 in other territories, against a budget estimated at $35 million.